The local geometry of the stack of $A_r$-stable curves

 of length $\ell$ such that $\gamma(r_1)=\gamma(r_2)$ is an $A_{2d+1}$-singularity of $C$. \end{definition}

 \begin{remark} A $2$-pointed rosary is always $A_r$-stable.
-With the notation of \Cref{def:attached-rosaries}, the $1$-pointed rosary $(R, r_1)$ is stable if and only if $k_{\ell-1} \geq 2$ and the $0$-pointed rosary is stable if and only if $k_1 \geq 2$ and $k_{\ell-1} \geq 2$.
-Finally, notice that crimping an even singularity to a marked point of a rosary create a curve that have an attached rosary whose gluing morphism is surjective. \end{remark}
+With the notation of \Cref{def:attached-rosaries}, the $1$-pointed rosary $(R, r_1)$ is stable if and only if $k_{\ell-1} \geq 2$, and the $0$-pointed rosary is stable if and only if $k_1 \geq 2$ and $k_{\ell-1} \geq 2$.
+Finally, notice that crimping an even singularity to a marked point of a rosary creates a curve that has an attached rosary whose gluing morphism is surjective. \end{remark}

-\begin{remark} An $n$-pointed odd atom is an $n$-pointed rosary of length $2$ (with $n\leq 2$), whereas a $0$ or $1$-pointed even atom has respectively a $0$ or $1$-pointed attached rosary of length $1$.
+\begin{remark} An $n$-pointed odd atom is an $n$-pointed rosary of length $2$ (with $n\leq 2$), whereas a $0$- or $1$-pointed even atom has respectively a $0$- or $1$-pointed attached rosary of length $1$.
 When \( (C,\{p_i\}_{i=1}^n)\) has an attached rosary \((R,r_1,r_2)\) or \((R,r_1)\) that is a \(2\)- or \(1\)-pointed atom as in \Cref{def:odd-atoms} or \Cref{def:even-atoms}, we will say that it has an \emph{attached} atom. \end{remark}

-We aim now to compute automorphism of rosaries, we will then prove that attached rosaries are the part of curves that cause $\Aut^{\circ}$ not to be trivial.
-An explicit description of rosaries with $A_3$-singularities is carried out in \cite[Remark~3.4]{Viviani}, in this case $2$-pointed rosaries always have a non trivial action of $\Gm$ on the curve, this is not always the case for higher $A$-type singularities as we will see.
+We aim now to compute the automorphism group of rosaries; we will then prove that attached rosaries are the parts of curves that cause $\Aut^{\circ}$ not to be trivial.
+An explicit description of rosaries with $A_3$-singularities is carried out in \cite[Remark~3.4]{Viviani}; in this case, $2$-pointed rosaries always have a nontrivial action of $\Gm$ on the curve.
+This is not always the case for higher $A$-type singularities, as we will see.